rydama/hello-eb-node/README.md

 - Install the Elastic Beanstalk command line tools
   - https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html
 - Run `eb init`
-  - Select the application you created earlier
+  - At the prompts, select your region and the application you created earlier
 - Confirm ssh is working
   - Run `eb ssh`
   - Type `yes` to the ssh authenticity warning